• Art magazine

 06 light design

-The lighting design also plays an important role as part of the puristic interior.
-Natural light should be exploited as well as possible.
-Subtle light sources then create an atmospheric mood with the dawn.
+Lighting design also plays a crucial role in purist interior design.
+Natural light should be utilized as much as possible.
+Subtle light sources create an atmospheric mood as dusk falls.

 The top rule here is to insert organically shaped light sources into the room.
 Luminaires made of wood are also available because they give a warm light.
 Light sources with a porcelain or glass screen also fit well.

-The naturally cosiness of the Wabi-Sabi is to be underlined with a suitable lighting design.
+The natural coziness of Wabi-Sabi should be emphasized with appropriate lighting design.

 Wabi-Sabi furnishing design-inspiration and suggestions